Wahoo! We're so pumped you're registered for one of our backpacking adventures to Yosemite National Park.

 Each Trail Maven should plan on packing the following items.

-- Optional: hiking poles (esp. if you have knee issues), lightweight backpacking pillow, earplugs, camera, bandana or Buff to keep sun off your neck, small bottle hand sanitizer.
+Optional: hiking poles (esp. if you have knee issues), lightweight backpacking pillow, earplugs, camera, bandana or Buff to keep sun off your neck, small bottle hand sanitizer, mosquito face net (the mosquitoes are especially bad this summer due to the wet winter!)

 Items in bold will be provided for those women who indicated they needed them during registration.